altruios/namshubettulpa/public/namshubettuple/enter-the-den.md

 "F::Hello there"
 ~His voice reeked of condescension, and a trace of annoyance.~ "F::Do you know where I was?"
-"R::He was in fiji - tell him that, don't shake your head - just answer" *Martha nodded*
+'R::He was in fiji - tell him that, keep your head still - just answer' *Martha nodded*
 "M::Fiji."
 "F::A long flight, and I find you here..."